 1 Topical Outline

-1.1 Analyzing Vibrating Systems 2
+1.1 Analyzing Vibrating Systems

-1.2 Modeling Vibrating Systems 4
+1.2 Modeling Vibrating Systems .
+4

-1.3 Designing Vibrating Systems 6
+1.3 Designing Vibrating Systems .
+6

-2 Linear Systems API
+2 API 9

 3 3 Indices and tables

-Pv thon I Module Index 19
+Py Python Module Index

 CHAPTER 1

 Topical Outline

 The course is taught over 20 two hour class periods during a quarter system of 10 weeks of instructions and 1 week for examinations.
 One of the 20 class periods is reserved for a midterm examination, 2 hours are reserved for exam reviews leaving 36 hours of in class time.
 The following lists the topics for each of the class periods which correspond to the detailed headers below: